-Worksheet #4: STAPLEE Criteria was completed for each Action Step (see Appendix D).
+Worksheet #4-STAPLEE Criteria was completed for each Action Step.
+Please see worksheets contained in Appendix D Section I.

 The mitigation strategy and recommendations that follow include action steps designed to protect new buildings and infrastructure from the effects of this hazard.